ryanjl9/CPRE-550/project2/restaurant-parent/README.md

 ## How to build

 This project uses maven as a build system to make the two jar files that make up this project.
 This uses Java 1.8 for it's runtime.
-To build the project, in the restaurant-parent folder, run the following command: `./mvnw clean package`.
+To build the project, in the restaurant-parent folder, run the following command: `mvn clean package`.
 This will create two jar files, `server.jar` and `client.jar` in the `server/target` and `client/target` folders respectively.

 ## How to run the server